 People with disabilities face discrimination and prejudice in a variety of forms, be it the obstruction of an access route, the misuse of special facilities, or even just being stared at because we look weird.
 However what many don’t realise is that there is actually a lot of judgemental behaviour displayed by people with different disabilities towards each other, and it is just as insensitive and intrusive as any other kind of judgement.
 I am as guilty as any other when it comes to this kind of prejudice, and will freely admit that I frequently compare my disability to others’ conditions in a distinctly negative manner.
 Despite this I still think I have a right to say that this sort of behaviour is unhelpful, perhaps even hindering the progression of those with disabilities within society, and the troubling trend needs to stop.

 There are two main scenarios in which the type of judgement I speak of arises.

 The outcome is that people become jealous and mistrustful of each other, questioning the true impact of someone else’s disability on their life, or even questioning whether the disability exists at all.
-I have faced such accusations, but I confess that on a few occasions, I’ve been the culprit myself.
-I now try not to find out what money other people receive, because if I don’t know, I can’t judge them for it.
+I have faced such accusations myself but I confess that on a few occasions, I’ve been the accuser.
+I now try not to find out what money other people receive because if I don’t know, I can’t judge them for it.

-Admittedly, if people didn’t misuse disabled facilities, then you would know that whoever came out was actually disabled, and the judgements wouldn’t arise.
-Similarly, if the availability of accessible facilities was increased, the competition for them would decrease, reducing the intensity of the problem.
+Admittedly if people didn’t misuse disabled facilities then we would know that whoever came out was actually disabled, and the judgements wouldn’t arise.
+Similarly if the availability of accessible facilities was increased, the competition for them would decrease, reducing the intensity of the problem.